USDOT-SDC/infrastructure/plans/test.md

-# Version 0.4.0 Test Plan
+# Version 0.4.1 Test Plan
 This Test Plan is designed to prescribe the scope, objectives, test activities and deliverables of the testing activities for the Research Teams.

 ### In Scope Testing
 Verify the following and attach the results to the Pull Request as a comment.
-- Check that the following have deployed correctly
-  - Lambda: instance-scheduler
-- Using [sample_global_schedule.yaml](terraform\instance-scheduler\lambdas\instance-scheduler\sample_global_schedule.yaml), setup the global schedule parameter store
-- Observe that instances are started and stopped by the instance-scheduler
+- Check logs for /aws/lambda/instance-scheduler to ensure it is logging `get_parameter('Global-Schedule')...`

 ### Out of Scope Testing
 Verify the following if in scope testing reveals issues or issues are suspected, attach the results to the Pull Request as a comment.